Laos to Cambodia Bike Ride

 - Travel to and from the relevant London airport

 How much of my fundraising does CARE receive?

 To take part you need to pay a registration fee of £250 and raise £2,999.
 The costs of the trip which are approximately £1,550 will come out of this, so a minimum of £1,699 will be used to support CARE’s poverty fighting work.

 Not found what you're looking for?
 See our full list of FAQ's, or if you still have questions, call us on 020 7091 6111.

 - Information evening to learn more about the event

 - Training guide

 - Regular emails and on-hand support from our events team

 - Full support on the trip including UK leader, local trained bike guide and UK doctor

-If you're not quite ready to sign up but want to know more, please find out the form below and we'll get in touch.
+If you're not quite ready to sign up but want to know more, please fill out the form below and we'll get in touch.